Batch image resizing and conversion with ImageMagick

 Installing on Linux

-On Ubuntu or Debian-based distributions:
+On Ubuntu or other Debian-based distributions:

 sudo apt-get install imagemagick